akashft/veera_coding_challenge/README.md

 # Veera Coding Challenge

 Coding challenge for Engineering Interviews.

-Please see this video for requirements and instructions
+Please see [this video](https://www.loom.com/share/293e7ba36b1d48a5b25e4d08d3fd7dc5) for requirements and instructions.

 ## Steps to run